Welcome to Take a Child Outside

 - Homemade fruit smoothie made with low-fat milk or yogurt and frozen or fresh fruit

 - Dry cereals served plain or with low-fat or fat-free milk

-Children of preschool age and younger can easily choke on foods that are hard to chew, small and round, or sticky, such as hard vegetables, whole grapes, hard chunks of cheese, raisins, nuts and seeds, and popcorn.
+Preschool age children can easily choke on foods which are hard to chew, small and round, or sticky, such as hard vegetables, whole grapes, hard chunks of cheese, raisins, nuts, candy, seeds and popcorn.
 Carefully select snacks for children in this age group.

-Children need physical activity for a healthy body and mind . . .
+Children need physical activity for both a healthy body and healthy mind . . .

 Children should be physically active most, if not all, days of the week.
 Experts suggest at least 60 minutes of moderate physical activity daily for most children.
 Walking fast, bicycling, jumping rope, dancing fast, and playing basketball are all good ways for your child to be active.